Computer Science (Human Computer Interaction) (3 Years) [BSc]

 Principally, to (a) introduce students to the study of biological timekeeping, (b) examine how neural mechanisms of circadian rhythms, arousal, metabolism, and sleep interact to coordinate behaviour and physiology.

-This unit will introduce you to the study of biological timekeeping by examining how neural mechanisms of circadian rhythms, arousal, metabolism and sleep interact to coordinate behaviour and physiology.
-You will cover a range of topics with a particular focus on how the neuronal basis for circadian timing in mammals and insects is regulated by the capture of environmental light by specific photoreceptors.
-The effect of light and daylength on season physiology is explored as well as the impact of circadian timing system on cognition and sleep.
+This unit will introduce you to the study of biological timekeeping by examining how neural mechanisms of circadian rhythms, arousal, metabolism and sleep interact to dictate daily and seasonal variations in behaviour and physiology.
+You will cover a range of topics with a particular focus on the neuronal basis for circadian timing and sleep in mammals, how these are regulated by environmental light and how the internal clockwork influences the rest of the brain and body in health and disease.

 Students should be able to: